LIMITED LIABILITY COMPANIES

 Benefits And Drawbacks Of An LLC

 Like a corporation, an LLC provides its owners with limited liability.
 This means that the owners of an LLC are not responsible for the debts and liabilities incurred by the LLC – even if the LLC becomes insolvent and owes more than it is worth.
-This can provide new entrepreneurs with some measure of safety and security, encouraging them to take risks secure in the knowledge that if their business fails they are not personally responsible for the LLC’s debts.
+This can provide new entrepreneurs with some measure of safety and security, encouraging them to take risks and be secure in the knowledge that if their business fails, they are not personally responsible for the LLC’s debts.
 Additionally, unlike corporations, LLCs tend to be easier to establish and require fewer formalities.

 An LLC may not be right in all situations, however.
 An LLC may have disadvantageous tax implications.
 In addition, while corporations have clear-cut roles and responsibilities, roles and responsibilities in an LLC may be more unclear and resulting in confusion.